 Grid Drawings - Learn How To Draw A Cat

-Grid drawings are simple enough for people who are daunted by the task of drawing a picture without a starting point.
+Grid drawings are simple enough for people who are daunted by the task of sketching a picture without a starting point.
 Even professional artists are known to use grid drawings to enlarge small objects, so never underestimate the power of this technique!
 You might wonder how you can draw a picture on a grid, but is quite simple as you can use graph paper with large squares, or even make your own grid as I did in this tutorial.
-Grid drawings are also useful for enlarging a small object when sketching, although in the subject I drew for this picture I did not do that.
-However, when I was in high school our geometry teacher had us each enlarge a picture from a small comic strip to draw on a 8 1/2 by 11 inch sheet of printer paper, which shows this drawing lesson could work in both math and art.
+Grid drawings are also useful for enlarging a small object when sketching, although in the subject I drew this picture I did not do that.
+However, when I was in high school our geometry teacher had us each enlarge a picture from a small comic strip to draw on an 8 1/2 by 11-inch sheet of printer paper, which shows this drawing lesson could work in both math and art.
 Drawing on a grid can be quite fun, and this is an art project that can be tailored to the ability level of most anyone.
 You can buy graph paper with large squares for this drawing project, or make your own as I did with a ruler.
 Personally, I always prefer to make my own grid paper as I can customize it to my needs this way!

 First I used a ruler to create a grid on the reference photograph of Maxx.